dzerbino/oases/README.md

       -r, --mergeOnly       Only do the merge
       -c, --clean           Clean temp files

- that the script checks if Oases version at least 0.2.01 and Velvet at least 1.1.7 are installed on your path.
+Note that the script checks if Oases version at least 0.2.01 and Velvet at least 1.1.7 are installed on your path.
 Otherwise it will not work.

-We will illustrate the usage of the script with the two most common scenarios single-end and paired-end reads.\
+We will illustrate the usage of the script with the two most common scenarios single-end and paired-end reads.

 First assume we  want to compute a merged assembly from 21 to 35 with Oases on a single-end data set that is strand specific and retain transcripts of minimum length 100.
 We want to save the assemblies in